lucarizzi/hst-project/README.md

 # hst-project
 Please see individual readme's within each folder.
+To find instructions for the reduction process, see the wiki.